Decrease Stress and Bond with Your Dog Through Training

 Training Your Dog

 Work with your dog to learn something new!
-Learning a new skill is exciting and helps to exercise the brain as well as teach your dog how to think.
+Learning a new skill is exciting and helps exercise the brain and teach your dog how to think.

 Keep Sessions Short

 Training sessions should be short.
-Depending on the physical and mental health of your pet, sessions may only be 5 minutes and in most cases no longer than 15 minutes at a time.
+Depending on your pet’s physical and mental health, sessions may only be 5 minutes and, in most cases, no longer than 15 minutes at a time.

 Don’t let what we perceive as a short 5 minute session fool you, there is a lot of brain power that goes into that time.
 Exercising the brain can be more exhausting than physical exercise.
 There is a reason people are exhausted after a final exam where all you do is sit in a chair!